best-esims-ecuador

 Mindo and the cloud forest

-Mindo has reasonable Movistar coverage in the village center, though signal can drop in the surrounding cloud forest and on zip-line or waterfall tours.
-Both Ubigi and Nomad work well enough for coordinating tours and checking maps, but don't rely on connectivity in remote forest areas.
+Mindo has reasonable coverage in the village centre, though signal can drop in the surrounding cloud forest and on zip-line or waterfall tours.
+Both Holafly and Nomad work well enough for coordinating tours and checking maps, but don't rely on connectivity in remote forest areas.

 The Amazon (Tena, Cuyabeno, Yasuní)

 Ecuador's Amazon region has very patchy coverage across all networks.
-Tena, the main gateway city, has decent Movistar signal, but once you head into eco-lodges in Cuyabeno Reserve, Yasuní National Park, or along remote rivers, expect to be largely offline.
-This is a Peru-wide reality across all networks and isn't specific to any provider.
+Tena, the main gateway city, has decent signal, but once you head into eco-lodges in Cuyabeno Reserve, Yasuní National Park, or along remote rivers, expect to be largely offline.
+This is an Amazon-wide reality across all networks and isn't specific to any provider.
 Download maps, translations, and essential details to your phone before you leave the main towns, and treat Amazon lodge stays as a genuine digital detox.

 The Galapagos Islands